Canadian Confederation: Colonial organization

-In the wake of the American Revolution, an estimated 50,000 United Empire Loyalists fled to British North America.
-The British created the separate province of New Brunswick in 1784 for the Loyalists who settled in the western part of Nova Scotia.
-While Nova Scotia (including New Brunswick) received slightly more than half of this influx, many Loyalists also settled in the Province of Quebec, which by the Constitutional Act 1791 was separated into a predominantly English Upper Canada and a predominantly French Lower Canada.
-The War of 1812 and Treaty of 1818 established the 49th parallel as the border with the United States from the Great Lakes to the Rocky Mountains in Western Canada.
+During and after the U.S. War of Independence, an estimated 50,000 United Empire Loyalists fled to British North America.
+The British created the separate province of New Brunswick in 1784 for Loyalists who settled in the western part of Nova Scotia.
+Nova Scotia (including New Brunswick) received slightly more than half of this influx, and many Loyalists settled in the province of Quebec, which later by the Constitutional Act 1791 was separated into a predominantly English Upper Canada and a predominantly French Lower Canada.
+The War of 1812 and Treaty of 1818 established the border between British North America and the United States at the 49th parallel from the Great Lakes to the Rocky Mountains in Western Canada.

 Following the Rebellions of 1837, Lord Durham in his Durham Report, recommended Upper and Lower Canada be joined as the Province of Canada and the new province should have a responsible government.
 As a result of Durham's report, the British Parliament passed the Act of Union 1840, and the Province of Canada was formed in 1841.
-The new province was divided into two parts: Canada West (the former Upper Canada) and Canada East (the former Lower Canada).
-Governor General Lord Elgin granted ministerial responsibility in 1848, first to Nova Scotia and then to Canada.
-In the following years, the British would extend responsible government to Prince Edward Island (1851), New Brunswick (1854), and Newfoundland (1855).
+The new province had two parts: Canada West (the former Upper Canada, today's Ontario) and Canada East (the former Lower Canada, today's Quebec).
+Governor General Lord Elgin granted ministerial responsibility in 1848, first to Nova Scotia and then to the Province of Canada.
+Later, the British parliament extended responsible government to Prince Edward Island (1851), New Brunswick (1854), and Newfoundland (1855).

-The area which constitutes modern-day British Columbia is the remnants of the Hudson's Bay Company's Columbia District and New Caledonia District following the Oregon Treaty.
+The area constituting modern-day British Columbia is the remnants of the Hudson's Bay Company's Columbia District and New Caledonia District following the Oregon Treaty.
 Before joining Canada in 1871, British Columbia consisted of the separate Colony of British Columbia (formed in 1858, in an area where the Crown had granted a monopoly to the Hudson's Bay Company), and the Colony of Vancouver Island (formed in 1849) constituting a separate crown colony until it was united with the colony of British Columbia in 1866.

 The remainder of modern-day Canada was made up of Rupert's Land and the North-Western Territory (both of which were controlled by the Hudson's Bay Company and sold to Canada in 1870) and the Arctic Islands, which were under direct British control and became a part of Canada in 1880.
+Plus, Newfoundland and Labrador joined Canada in 1949.